michaelglenister/MODE-TASK/docs/source/nma_use.rst

 Conformation mode
 -------------------------------

-Identifies modes responsible for conformational change for a molecule with 15 copies of each atom
+Identifies modes responsible for the conformational change of a molecule.

 **Command:** ::